extracted by tincture in food grade alcohol

 dosage is up to ½ teaspoon in warm water

 Teasel causes wakefulness when taken in large doses and may cause nervousness.
-Because Teasel invites the Lyme bacteria into the bloodstream, where the body can then detox you may experience undesirable effects during treatment.
+Because Teasel invites the Lyme bacteria into the bloodstream, where the body can then detox and the immune system can go to work, you may experience undesirable effects during treatment.

 Note: This information is intended to supplement, not substitute for, the expertise and judgement of your physician, pharmacist or other healthcare provider.
 It should not be construed to indicate that the use of this extract is safe, appropriate, or effective for you.
 Consult your healthcare provider before taking this tincture.